-How to minimize arsenic to reap all the brown rice health benefits
+How to minimize arsenic to reap all health benefits

 It is no secret that the brown variety contains more protein, fiber, and complex carbohydrates than white rice.
 And yet, in spite of its high nutritional value, I recommend to vary the types of grains more often.
 According to Consumer Reports, brown rice contained 80% more arsenic than its white counterpart.
 Luckily as clean eaters we know and cook with plenty of fiber rich alternatives.
 Grain types with lower arsenic are amaranth, bulgur, buckwheat, barley, farro, millet and the pseudo grain quinoa.
 Click through to learn more about alternative whole grain foods.

 If you want to minimize the possible risk of arsenic contamination, then the “pasta-like” method is the preferred method.
 The arsenic contained in rice’s brown outer hull leaks into the cooking water and is poured away.
 This way, the arsenic content can be reduced by about 75 %.